 I am conducting a research study on the viability of a project management empowerment model to help senior management delegate project decision-making authority to project managers.
 I am completing this research as part of my doctoral degree and I respectfully request your participation and that of your members to further the practice of project management.
-The expected duration of the survey is targeted for under 30 minutes.
+The expected duration of the survey is about 15 minutes.
 I have provided the survey link and how to contact me in case of any questions below.

 Promote your research

-APM members can promote their existing research to encourage participants by uploading a short summary, research link, end of survey closing date and membership number, if applicable, to the form below.
+APM members can promote their existing research to encourage participants by uploading a short summary, research link, end of survey closing date and membership number, to the form below.

 To share research outputs which may benefit the wider community please get in touch with the research manager, Daniel Nicholls: email@example.com.